 Yarn substitution is a bit of a fine art.
-Today we’ll look at how best to substitute yarn so that you can use Bella Cash, our yarn of the week in your favorite sport weight yarn pattern or find a really good pattern to match.
+Today we’ll look at how best to substitute yarn so that you can use Universal Yarn Bella Cash to knit up your favorite sport weight yarn pattern or find a really good pattern to match.

 But let’s say that you want more than a hat.
 You do a search for a #2 sport-weight yarn on Ravelry for an item that you want to knit and you find hundreds, if not thousands, of designs to choose from.
-Ravelry is great because most pattern listings give yardage and weight.
-You can also use the advanced search option to narrow your search down to fiber type, and needle size, and gauge, too.
+You can also use the advanced search option to narrow your search down to fiber type, needle size, and gauge, too.

 These are all important factors when choosing which yarn you want to substitute with another.
 It’s so nice to have this information at our fingertips!